 By grabbing insights from multiple tools, you’ll be able to create more assumptions about how visitors are engaging with your website.
-Based on these engagement metrics, this will help to inform more informed next step decisions.
+Based on these engagement metrics, will help to inform more informed next-step decisions.

 Here are a few examples of tools you can use: